 Mortgage life insurance coverage depreciates over time

-Most Canadians with a mortgage can get better coverage with better value with term life insurance.
-This life insurance product guarantees you the same rate and coverage for a fixed term, usually 10 or 20 years.
+Most Canadians with a mortgage can get better coverage and value with term life insurance.
+This life insurance product guarantees you the same rate and coverage for a fixed term, with 10 or 20 year terms being some of the more popular.
 You can name anyone as the beneficiary of your policy.
 They're guaranteed to receive the total amount of your coverage in the event of your death.
 They can use the money however it makes sense for them.
 Whether it's to pay off the mortgage, help with the monthly payments, make funeral arrangements, or cover their cost of living.
 For most Canadians with a mortgage, a term life insurance policy makes sense.
 That's because your life insurance needs will be significantly reduced by the time your term expires.

-You can also choose permanent life insurance, which never expires.
-Instead, your premiums are invested.
+You could also choose permanent life insurance, which never expires.
+Instead, your premiums are invested and grow in value over time.
 That means your beneficiary receives a combination of insurance coverage and the value of your investments.
 As long as you continue making your payments, permanent life insurance is guaranteed to any age.
+This is the more expensive option, but it does include the most functionality and length of coverage.

-But I was told I had to buy mortgage insurance
+What if I was forced to buy mortgage insurance?

-If you were told that coverage was mandatory, you might have confused mortgage life insurance with CMHC (Canada Mortgage and Housing Corporation) mortgage insurance, which is required in some cases.
+If you were told that mortgage insurance coverage was mandatory, you might have confused mortgage life insurance with CMHC (Canada Mortgage and Housing Corporation) mortgage insurance, which is required in some cases depending on your mortgage situation.

 Whereas mortgage life insurance pays off the balance of your mortgage in the event of your death, CMHC mortgage insurance pays the lender if you default.
 This coverage is required when you have a down payment of less than 20%.
 Occasionally the mortgage lender will make CMHC mortgage insurance a condition of giving you a mortgage when you or the property fall short of its criteria.
 When you buy CMHC mortgage insurance, the cost is added to your mortgage and becomes part of your monthly payment.